itzmeanjan/lenz/lenz/README.md

 ## Features

-- Given (sub-)domain name, it can look up all associated server IPv4/6 addresses, showing them in console map
+- Given (sub-)domain name, it can look up all associated server IPv4/6 addresses, showing them in console map 🥴
-- Given IPv4/6 address, can lookup it's location & show it in console map
+- Given IPv4/6 address, can lookup it's location & show it in console map 🥳
-- Can find all active TCP/UDP socket connections & marks their respective peers in console map
+- Can find all active TCP/UDP socket connections & marks their respective peers in console map 🤩

+> Note: For 👆 operation, auto refresh has been enabled

-- Given torrent 🧲 link, can look up all peers associated with that infohash & show them in console map
+- Given torrent 🧲 link, can look up all peers associated with that infohash & show them in console map 🤓
-- Given one URL, parses HTML & extracts out all static content i.e. {`js`, `css`} delivery domains & geo locate them
+- Given any random URL, parses HTML & extracts out all static content i.e. {`*.js`, `*.css`, `image/*`} delivery domains & geo locate them 😎
-- Given Autonomous System Number ( `ASN` ), geo locates all IPv4 addresses owned by this Autonomous System ( `AS` )
+- Given Autonomous System Number ( `ASN` ), geo locates all IPv4 addresses owned by this Autonomous System ( `AS` ) 😉🦾

-> Caution: This operation is very computationally intensive, for large Autonomous Systems
+> Caution: 👆 operation is very computationally intensive, for large Autonomous Systems, might take some time to complete, though it keeps streaming, as soon as it finds something useful

-_In all these cases, generates a tabular report of all connected peers _( including self )_, who were shown on console map_
+In all these cases, generates a tabular report of all connected peers _( including self )_, who were shown on console map

 > Now also dumps peers along with location info into JSON file, for all supported commands